Joanna Murray-Smith: Early life and education

+Recognition

-In 2000 she was awarded a Commonwealth Medal for Services to Playwriting and in 2012 she was made a Vice-Chancellor’s Fellow at the University of Melbourne.
+In 2000 she was awarded a Commonwealth Medal for Services to Playwriting, and in 2012 she was made a Vice-Chancellor's Fellow at the University of Melbourne.

+In the 2025 Australia Day Honours, Murray-Smith was appointed a Member of the Order of Australia for significant service to the performing arts as a writer.

+Personal life

+She is married to Raymond Gill and has two sons and one daughter.

+In 2003, she took a sabbatical in Italy.

 Notable productions

 Many of Murray-Smith's plays have been performed around the world.
 Honour has been produced in more than three dozen countries, including productions on Broadway and at the Royal National Theatre in London.

 Honour was created in 1995 when Murray-Smith was studying in the writing program at Columbia University in New York.
-There, the play's first public appearance was in a reading with Meryl Streep, Sam Waterston and Kyra Sedgwick.
+There, the play's first public appearance was in a reading with Meryl Streep, Sam Waterston, and Kyra Sedgwick.
 The play was then performed at the Belasco Theatre on Broadway in 1998 with Jane Alexander, Robert Foxworth, Laura Linney and Enid Graham; it earned Tony Award nominations for Alexander and Graham.
 It was performed at London's Royal National Theatre with Eileen Atkins who won best actress in the Laurence Olivier Awards for the role.
-Its West End performance took place at Wyndham's Theatre in 2006 with Diana Rigg, Martin Jarvis and Natascha McElhone.
-The play was remounted in London in 2018 at the Park Theatre starring Henry Goodman and Imogen Stubbs in the lead roles.
+Its West End performance took place at Wyndham's Theatre in 2006 with Diana Rigg, Martin Jarvis, and Natascha McElhone.
+The play was remounted in London in 2018 at the Park Theatre, starring Henry Goodman and Imogen Stubbs in the lead roles.

 Ridge's Lovers was performed in New York under the direction of Brian Leahy Doyle.
 Honour, Nightfall, Rapture, Ninety, Fury and Day One, a Hotel, Evening have all had staged readings or productions at the annual New York Stage and Film Festival at Vassar College.

 Scenes from a Marriage was performed in January 2008 at the Belgrade Theatre, Coventry, directed by Trevor Nunn, with Iain Glen and Imogen Stubbs.
 Nunn recast the production for its West End season at the St James Theatre in 2013; Olivia Williams and Mark Bazeley played the warring couple.
 The adaptation was produced in Australia at Queensland Theatre in 2017 starring Marta Dusseldorp and her husband Ben Winspear.